 Drugs are chemicals and while each drug produces different physical effects, all abused substances share one thing in common.
 They hijack the normal function of the brain and change the way the brain responds to issues of self-control, judgment, emotion, motivation, memory and learning.

-This is why the person feels differently; the signals coming and going from the brain have been changed.
-Although this can cause temporary euphoria it can also cause hallucinations, anxiety, paranoia, and uncontrolled behavior.
+This is why the person feels differently - the signals coming and going from the brain have been changed.
+Although this can cause temporary euphoria it can also cause hallucinations, anxiety, paranoia, and uncontrolled behaviour.
 It can cause your respiratory (lungs) and cardiovascular (heart) systems to malfunction or fail.

-There are social consequences to using drugs including losing the trust of friends and family such as:

-- poor performance at school or work

-- quitting activities you enjoy

-- making bad decisions
+And, there are social consequences to using drugs including losing the trust of friends and family; poor performance at school or work; quitting activities you enjoy; making bad decisions like placing yourself at risk to be a victim of violence, drugged driving; getting pregnant and surrounding yourself with other people who use drugs.

-- drunk and drugged driving

-- surrounding yourself with other people who use drugs